inclement/Pyonic-interpreter/README.rst

 Technical details
 -----------------

-PyDE interpreter runs as a Kivy application, starting a second process in the background (a subprocess on desktop, a service on Android) to run the Python code input.
+Pyonic interpreter runs as a Kivy application, starting a second process in the background (a subprocess on desktop, a service on Android) to run the Python code input.
 The output streams of this second process are redirected to be formatted in Kivy labels in the main app.